ramseyharrison/s-expressions/README.md

 parser and object representation for s expressions representing scheme syntax.

 As of now there are three types of atoms :
-1)integers
+1. integers
-2)identifiers(as defined in the scheme grammar) 3)strings, which begin and end with quotation marks
+2. identifiers(as defined in the scheme grammar)
+3. strings, which begin and end with quotation marks

-to parse an s-expression, call a new instance of parser class with the string to parse.
+to parse an s-expression, call a new instance of the ```parser``` class with the string to parse as the argument to the constructor.
-The parsed expression can be retrieved by calling the get_result method instance method from the parser class.
+The result of the parse can then be retrieved by calling the ```get_result``` instance method from the parser class.
+An example is found in ```main.cpp```